NII-cloud-operation/CoursewareHub-LC_platform/README.md

 ## ( The value for the environment variable nodecount could be 1, 2 or some other reasonable integer. )
 ```

-The ``toplevel-kvm-build.sh-new`` script creates a folder structure with the following files and contents:
+The ``toplevel-generic-build.sh-new`` script creates a folder structure with the following files and contents:

 ```
 $ head $(find /some/directory/path/buildname -name datadir.conf)